Orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

 It will be useful to cut rigid flow trees into simpler parts, to obtain \emph{partial flow trees}.
 These trees are defined in the same way as flow trees, except that we have weakened condition \eqref{t4} in Definition \ref{def:tree}.
 Namely, we allow $1$-valent vertices where the Lagrangian lifts of the tree do not match up.
 Such a vertex we call a \emph{special puncture}.
 We denote the vertices that are not special punctures \emph{true vertices}.

-We define the notion of positive and negative special punctures just as in the case of ordinary punctures of a flow tree.
+We define the notion of \emph{positive} and \emph{negative special punctures} just as in the case of ordinary punctures of a flow tree.
 That is, a special puncture $p$ is positive if the oriented $1$-jet lift of $\Gamma$ jumps from a lower sheet to a higher one at $p$, and otherwise it is a negative puncture.
+We also define the Maslov index of a special puncture just as it is done for ordinary punctures.

 If $\Gamma$ is a true Morse flow tree, then the partial flow trees obtained by cutting $\Gamma$ into smaller pieces are given the flow orientation from $\Gamma$.
 Thus, if we cut $\Gamma$ at only one point, then one of the partial flow trees will have the same positive puncture as $\Gamma$, and the other tree will have its (special) positive puncture at the cutting point.